Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

 Canterbury-South's median income among taxpayers was $48,617 in financial year 2022.
 The average income stood at $62,877 during the same period.
-These figures compare to Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated median income for Canterbury-South is approximately $54,748 as of September 2025, with the average estimated at around $70,806 during the same period.
-Census data shows household, family and personal incomes in Canterbury-South are at the 52nd percentile nationally.
-The largest income bracket comprises 36.2% earning between $1,500 to $2,999 weekly, with 4,771 residents falling into this category.
+In comparison, Greater Sydney had median and average incomes of $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated current incomes as of September 2025 would be approximately $54,748 (median) and $70,806 (average).
+According to census data, incomes in Canterbury-South cluster around the 52nd percentile nationally.
+The largest income bracket comprises 36.2% earning between $1,500 and $2,999 weekly, with 4,775 residents falling into this category.
 This is consistent with broader trends across the area showing 30.9% in the same income bracket.
 Housing affordability pressures are severe, with only 79.9% of income remaining after housing costs, ranking at the 49th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income